What Does It Feel Like To Have A Healthy Workplace?

 Research shows that wellness programs have a significant return on investment and in times where many companies are struggling to survive, a healthy workplace may mean the difference between succeeding and going under.

-Beverly’s Hot Tip For Building Resilience and Celebrating Healthy Workplace Month:
+Beverly’s Hot Tip For Building Resiliency and Celebrating Healthy Workplace Month:

 - Start a conversation.
 What are the sources of stress within your teams- personally and professionally?
 If you are not sure – ASK!
 What impact is it having?
 What are the symptoms that you see in your employees and in the company?

 - Benchmark this information.
 How much is this costing in absenteeism, turnover, lowered productivity, healthcare costs…?

 - Decide what programs would help reduce this impact on the individual and the company?
 (Not sure – sign up for Beverly’s E-Brief which focuses on Workplace Wellness)

 - Get support.
 Bring together management and employees to talk about strategies.
 Start small – go for the biggest bang for your buck.

 - Don’t reinvent the wheel.
 Use the resources that are available to you.
 Look for on-line resources (remember the eBrief).
 Talk to others who have tried similar things before.
 Bring in someone (like Beverly) to help talk it through.

 - Get involved in all of the programs that your company has to offer.
 You never know what you will learn or how it could positively impact your life or the life of those around you.